 I completed my internship at SUNY Upstate Medical University in 2011, where I furthered my training in adult clinical interventions and supervised medical students in psychiatry.
 My post-doctoral work was completed at Hobart and Williams Colleges.
 As the alcohol and drugs (AOD) coordinator, I created and developed an AOD assessment, intervention protocol and was responsible for training faculty and students in crisis intervention.

 In 2014, I joined the private practice team The Highland Psych Collaborative.
-I treat a variety of mood disorders and help people with life transitions.
-I also returned to my reproductive health interests and was certified in Ali Domar’s Mind Body Program for Fertility.
-I currently serve on the American Society of Reproductive Medicine, Mental Health Professional Group’s Continuing Education Committee.
+I treat a variety of mood disorders, life transitions and help people with relationships.
+I also returned to my reproductive health interests and was certified in Ali Domar’s Mind Body Program for Fertility and a 12-month fertility counselor professional course.
+I currently chair both the American Society of Reproductive Medicine, Mental Health Professional Group, Continuing Education Committee and the Atlanta Fertility Mental Health Consortium.
 As reproductive psychologist, I provide counseling, consultation, and assessment for donors, gestational surrogates and intended parents seeking fertility treatment.
-I specialize in diverse families who are starting their family building journey.